jsfuentes/Code-Cheatsheet/All/APIS/Segment.md

 # Segment

-A single library to include that then loads other analytics tools
+- A single library to include that then loads other analytics tools with easy/no code switching adding new tools

-Can also add integration sources with no code to sync to downstream data warehouses

 Best naming convention is **OBJECT ACTION** like "Event Created" and only track the flows you want not everything